Jonesy22/Othello/README.md

 - All minimax decision making was implemented by me.

+To play:
-TO PLAY: python GameDriver.py human minimax
+python GameDriver.py human minimax